redux-saga/redux-saga/README.md

 the `watchFetch` generator will wait until `yield call(fetchPosts)` terminates.
 Imagine that the `FETCH_POSTS` action is fired from a `Refresh` button.
-If our application disables the button between each fetch (no concurrent fecthes) then there is no issue, because we know that no `FETCH_POSTS` action will occur until we get the response from the `fetchApi` call.
+If our application disables the button between each fetch (no concurrent fetches) then there is no issue, because we know that no `FETCH_POSTS` action will occur until we get the response from the `fetchApi` call.

 But what happens if the application allows the user to click on `Refresh` without waiting for the